 Vonage has been in the market a while and provides reliable service, but it can be quite costly if your business has multiple users.
 They offer a general plan quoted at $29.99 per user with unlimited minutes and texting.
 Their pricing plan is not entirely transparent however, as on the main page the $29.99 is slashed through, claiming you need to contact them for a quote.
 That is likely because that $30 listing is at the low end of their price range.

 Their pricing plans are not the only thing lacking transparency however, as their claim of offering “unlimited minutes” is simply false.
 The Vonage terms of service describes unlimited minutes within ‘Fair use’, described as “[referring] to the calling patterns of at least 95% of Vonage Business’ business customers on the same business calling plan.”

 That means that if the vast majority of Vonage users use 3,000 minutes a month, that will be the ceiling imposed on you.

 Let’s compare Vonage’s Business plan with MighyCall’s Basic plan

-With Vonage, you get 1 number and each additional extension is an extra $29.99 per user.
+With Vonage, you get 1 number and 1 extension.
+Each additional extension is an extra $29.99 per user.
 That’s not the worst part though—besides the general cost of the service, you will pay for your phone number as well: $9.99 for a local number or $39.99 for a toll-free number.

 These prices are noticeably high; it’s possible that if you request a personal quote from Vonage, the total number may be lower than the math here indicates, but that’s a standard sales technique—to mark things up and then tell people you’re giving them a discount just for them.